fchastanet/bash-tools-framework/CompileCommand.md

 The following naming convention applies:

-- every required functions are prefixed with `requires`.
+- every required functions are prefixed with `require`.
-- the name of file then respects camel case (eg: `requiresShallowClone.sh`.
+- the name of file then respects camel case (eg: `requireShallowClone.sh`.
-- the file usually defines a unique function that is named with the namespace followed by the name of the file (eg: `Git::requiresShallowClone`).
+- the file usually defines a unique function that is named with the namespace followed by the name of the file (eg: `Git::requireShallowClone`).
 - the function does not take any parameter.

 ##### 3.6.2.2.
 Best practice #1: feature name

-A best practice for the minimum command version is to name the requirement with the feature wanted, so instead of ~~Git::requiresGitMinVersion1_7_10~~ we prefer to write `Git::requiresShallowClone` and in the implementation of this requirement, we will check for git minimal version 1.7.10.
+A best practice for the minimum command version is to name the requirement with the feature wanted, so instead of ~~Git::requireGitMinVersion1_7_10~~ we prefer to write `Git::requireShallowClone` and in the implementation of this requirement, we will check for git minimal version 1.7.10.
 This has the advantage, that maybe in some linux system, some requirements depends on different version.
 This has also the advantage to document at the same time why